Ggyou96/ILoveSOL/README.md

 ![ILoveSOL](https://github.com/user-attachments/assets/ef417050-39f5-412f-af3d-3752e4cfc1d3)

-## 💸 ILoveSOL Telegram Bot
+# ILoveSOL Telegram Bot  🤖

-# New Liquidity Hunter 🤖
-# Solana Raydium and Do rugcheck
+## 💸 New Liquidity Pool Hunter and Do rugcheck

 This Telegram bot is designed to hunt for Solana Raydium tokens and perform rug checks.
 It opens a websocket to monitor new liquidity pool creations.
 Once a new pool is detected, the bot pauses the websocket, processes the transaction to extract the mint token, performs a rug check, and then sends you a clear, comprehensive report right in your Telegram chat.